milq/milq/scripts/bash/README.md

 # Bash scripts for Ubuntu and Debian

+This is a compilation of my scripts in Ubuntu or Debian that I consider useful.
+Feel free to use and change them.

 | Script                           | Description                                                    |
 |----------------------------------|----------------------------------------------------------------|
 | _install-additional-software.sh_ | Installs additional CLI and GUI software for Ubuntu or Debian. |